9 Tips To Keep Your Child Safe This Holi

 - Colours are not food supplements: Even natural colour powder, when ingested can be dangerous for children.
 Intake of colours can cause severe outburst of reaction and food poisoning.
 Teach your child to avoid oral contact with colours.

 - Keep an eye on your child: Watching where your child plays is very important.
 To avoid any kind of an untoward incident, keep a close eye on him.
 He may hate it, but tell him that you just love to see the way he is playing colours.

 Remember, Holi is a time for colourful celebrations.
+Indulge in fun-filled activities even as you savour tasty delicacies.
 Let your lives be filled with happy colours, good health and memorable moments!
 Happy Holi!